landtechnologies/technical-challenge/epc-data-import.md

 ## Getting Started

+- This problem uses real data that we already import into our application regularly
 - Register a user at [epc.opendatacommunities.org](https://epc.opendatacommunities.org/#register) so that you can access the EPC data
 - This challenge is concerned with the "Domestic EPC".
 There is a downloadable zip (~3Gb+) for around 18,000,000 EPC records.